Gabriel lives with her family on the Island of Madeira, where a warm climate provides the perfect environment to enjoy the outdoor life.

 I have a small banana plantation, which means I always have plenty of bananas on hand.
 They make a handy snack for kids, as there's no preparation other than peeling off the skin, and they also make for some very tasty desserts.

 Bananas are a very healthy fruit.
-They are high in potassium and are a source of vitamins B6 and C, fibre and carbohydrate.
+They are high in potassium and are a source of vitamins B6 and C, fibre and carbohydrates.
 They also contain manganese, which promotes healthy skin.
 They provide energy without cholesterol or fats.

-Compared to most fruits they have a lower water content and a higher sugar content; however, as a dessert they are certainly healthier than a big slice of chocolate cake.
+Compared to most fruits, they have a lower water content and a higher sugar content; however, as a dessert, they are certainly healthier than a big slice of chocolate cake.

 |Prep time||Cook time||Ready in||Yields|